 Drawbacks of Symmetric Cryptography

 Asymmetric encryption is also known as public-key encryption.
 In asymmetric cryptography, data is encrypted and decrypted using different keys.
-The encryption key is a public key that is available to all correspondents utilizing the network.
+The encryption key is a public key available to all correspondents utilizing the network.
 The decryption key is private and is only known to the owner.

 The algorithms used in this type of encryption are the Diffie-Hellman and Rivest-Shamir-Adleman (RSA).